fb

 Before we dive in, let’s look at a simple table that shows how Google, Bing, ChatGPT, Claude, Perplexity, and Google’s Gemini each find and choose what content to show.

-One expert said it best: “It’s not just about being first on Google anymore—it’s about being picked by the AI.”
+As one expert put it: “It’s not about being first anymore—it’s about being picked.”

 Google: Organic Ranking & AI Integration